hamzahalilovic/TaskZ-app-final/README.md

-You can register or login with:
+You can register or login with
-username: johndoe@gmail.com;
+username: johndoe@gmail.com
 password: 11111111

 Technologies: